When the candles are out all women are fair.

 The Literal and Equalizing Power of Darkness

-At its most basic level, the quote is about perception.
+At its most basic level, the quote addresses perception.
 In a room devoid of light, the eye cannot distinguish fine details.
 Physical features, whether considered beautiful or plain by society, simply disappear.
-In this sense, darkness is an equalizer.
+In this sense, darkness becomes an equalizer.
 It strips away the superficial judgments we make based on appearance.
-Everyone is rendered equal when the primary tool of visual assessment is gone.
+Everyone becomes equal when the primary tool of visual assessment vanishes.
 This interpretation is simple, direct, and undeniably true.
-It highlights how much of our judgment is tied directly to what we can see.
+It highlights how much of our judgment depends directly on what we can see.

 A Call to Value Inner Beauty